AlistairB/alistairb.github.io/_posts/2020-12-16-why-learn-haskell.md

 Learning a new programming language is a great way to improve as a programmer.
 Each language has its own unique take on things and will have some great ideas.

-I ended up working in Ruby for a few years when at the time I was much more interested in working in Scala.
+I ended up working in Ruby for a few years when at the time I was much more interested in Scala.
 However, I saw many cool things about Ruby and it ended up teaching me a lot.
-For example, I had not done strict TDD before which is very popular in Ruby.
+For example, I had not done strict [TDD](https://en.wikipedia.org/wiki/Test-driven_development){:target="_blank" rel="noopener"} before which is very popular in Ruby.
 I learnt the pros and cons of this approach and I can now apply it well when needed.

 Usually these new learnings are not strictly tied to the new language.
 You can take them and use them in many different programming languages.